 - The scent may be overpowering for some.

 Strengthen, repair, and moisturize your rebonded hair with the Olaplex No.5 Bond Maintenance Conditioner.
-This conditioner is formulated with the patented Olaplex Bond Building Chemistry that helps to relink the damaged hair bonds to repair split ends, reduce frizz, add shine, and restore your overall hair health.
-Additionally, it is ideal for color-treated, bleached, and damaged hair as it deeply nourishes and strengthens them.
+This conditioner is formulated with the patented Olaplex Bond Building Chemistry that helps to relink the damaged hair bonds and helps in split ends repair, reduces frizz, adds shine, and restores your overall hair health.
+Additionally, the revitalizing conditioner is ideal for color-treated color-treated, bleached, and damaged hair as it deeply nourishes and strengthens them.
 Need more information?
-Watch this video to make an informed decision about the product.
+Watch this video detailing a tester’s experience of using this conditioner.

 - Suitable for all hair types